jonatlin/UniqloBackend/README.md

 # UniqloBackend
 ## Description
-🚧 🚧 🚧 🚧 Work in progress, some parts not reproducible 🚧 🚧 🚧 🚧
+🚧 🚧 🚧 🚧 Work in progress, some parts may not be reproducible 🚧 🚧 🚧 🚧

 This is a NodeJS backend for a Uniqlo concept app.
 It provides product information from an Oracle Autonomous Database.